-Energy storage capacity is increasing in the UK, with the announcement of a major new deal to deliver two 50MW battery superhubs in Oxford and Kent by the end of this year.
+Energy storage capacity is increasing in the UK, with the announcement of a major new deal to deliver two 50MW battery superhubs in Oxford and Kent by the end of 2020.
 The deal between Pivot Power, part of EDF’s renewables arm and Finnish tech firm Wartsila will mean 100MW of storage capacity between sites in Cowley, Oxford and Kemsley, Kent.

 Around 33% of the UK’s electricity came from renewable sources last year.
 That figure is increasing as new solar and wind farms come online.
 Large battery storage stations will allow for the storage of electricity during peak generation times and its release when supply levels drop.
 EDF has stated its goal is to become Europe’s leading energy storage firm, aiming for 10GW of new capacity by 2035.